Note: This post was updated in 2018 for clarity and additional resources.

 1. Get psyched to let it go!

 Quitting sugar isn’t for dabblers.
 In order to really release the cravings and addiction, you must desire something else even more.
 In my case, the desire to feel healthy and energized far outweighed my chocolate cravings.
-Because I was so psyched about feeling healthy I was able to go into the sugar detox with enthusiasm and commitment.
+Because I was so psyched about feeling healthy, I was able to go into the sugar detox with enthusiasm and commitment.

 If you’re not sure that you’re truly ready to let go of sugar (or any other habit that’s not serving you), wait it out.
 There’s nothing wrong with not being ready.
-I’d rather see you continue to indulge in the habit and simply stay willing to receive greater guidance than force yourself to change.
+Stay willing to receive greater guidance instead of forcing yourself to change.

 2. Know that quitting sugar is a spiritual practice

 I smiled at the wink from the Universe and accepted this tweet as the answer to my prayer.
 I’ve been using Doreen’s sugar prayer ever since.

 Post this prayer on your refrigerator, desk or even by your bedside.
 Use it in the morning and throughout the day whenever you feel overwhelmed by your cravings.
 When you’re wondering how to quit sugar, remember the angels have your back!

 3. Practice the meditation for addiction